 The GSC is an independent statutory board established in 1962.
 The Inspectorate is made up of a team of Inspectors who manage a portfolio of licence holders.
 The Inspectorate is managed by the Chief Executive.
 The Commission comprises of not less than five independent members of the public which have been appointed by the Isle of Man Treasury.
 Typically the Commission sits once a month to consider regulatory matters and consider licence applications.

 The GSC already has a sophisticated framework for supervising gambling and have worked carefully to apply the best of that framework to the risks in the new sector, ensuring that all stakeholders will be competent, crime free and capable of building a sector that is safe, trusted and efficient.

 The GSC’s regulation will look to attract quality businesses to the Island transforming the cannabis export sector into a key contributor to the Isle of Man’s post-COVID economic recovery.

 The regulated sector will enable operators to export to legal markets around the globe and provide the flexibility to allow for the innovation and novel new uses of the cannabis plant, ranging from industrial uses of hemp to medical uses of the plant and its extracts.

 The GSC is a non-political statutory board whose board members are drawn from the public.
-A vacancy will arise in the coming months and Treasury are now recruiting to fill that post.
-For more information on the role, please follow this link.

 There are several licensing pathways under the new legislation which are dependent upon the type of cannabis product the intended licensee wishes to either produce, distribute or export from the Island.